 Ditch the Wheat, Drop the Weight

 Weight loss is more complex than the “calories in, calories out” model.
 Simply counting calories and working out at the gym often does not cut it.
 Balancing hormones (thyroid, adrenal, and sex hormones) along with reducing inflammation are key factors for effective, sustainable weight loss.
 This can be achieved by ditching the wheat (gluten).

-- Insulin resistance.
 Gluten-containing foods such as cookies, breads, cakes, pastas, pretzels, rolls, and crackers have a high glycemic index and spike your blood sugar.
 Your pancreas results in a release of insulin to reduce blood sugar.
 When you constantly eat these high carb foods, your cells can become resistant to insulin.
 This insulin resistance promotes fat storage and can make it very difficult to lose weight.
 Inherently gluten-free foods, such as meat, nuts, seeds, fish, and vegetables are low glycemic and will not contribute to this state of insulin resistance/fat storage. *Note many gluten-free processed foods (GF breads, GF pasta, GF bagels, GF cookies, GF crackers, etc) can actually be higher glycemic (ie. higher carb) than their gluten-containing counterparts.
-See below for more cautionary info on a GF diet.

 A gluten-free diet does not necessarily equate to a healthy diet.
 Snacking on certified gluten-free cookies or making gluten-free pasta regularly will not aid in your weight loss efforts.
 In fact, many gluten-free products are higher in carbs than their gluten-containing counterparts (thanks to the very high glycemic white rice flour, corn starch, tapioca starch, and potato starch added to these GF processed foods).